PurdueCAM2Project/HELPSweb/source/currentmember.rst

   improvements.

 - Vision papers: Inform the research community what topics to work on in the next ten years.
-New researchers usually do not write vision papers.
+New researchers rarely write vision papers because new researchers do not know the research community enough.

 Structure of Research Papers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~